Particular/NServiceBus.Heartbeat/README.md

-# ServiceControl.Plugin.Nsb6.SagaAudit
+# NServiceBus.Heartbeat
-Enables audit of saga state changes for NServiceBus version 6.x endpoints to facilitate the SagaView state change diagram in ServiceInsight.
+Adds heartbeat monitoring for NServiceBus endpoints to be used with ServiceControl and ServicePulse.